Parents guide to the NSW primary syllabuses

 This guide shows how you can help your child learn mathematics simply by involving them in everyday activities.
 It clearly relates each aspect of the Mathematics Syllabus to common household tasks.

-Helping your child learn to do mathematics: A guide for parents is designed to assist parents in teaching their child, from birth through the primary school years, about mathematical ideas in the home.
+This guide is designed to assist parents in teaching their child, from birth through the primary school years, about mathematical ideas in the home.
 It also helps parents understand what their child is learning about mathematics at primary school.

 Helping your child learn about grammar: A guide for parents

-This guide (available in Term 4, 2014) outlines the technical terms of grammar and how they are used in the classroom and in everyday life.
+This guide outlines the technical terms of grammar and how they are used in the classroom and in everyday life.
 It shows how to apply correct grammar in writing and outlines simple ways to help your child use the correct grammar in their speaking and writing.

 This anthology features Gold, Silver and Bronze pieces of imaginative, informative and persuasive writing by